-5.5 Inflation System
+5.5 Inflation System 5.5.1 Visually inspect the Operation of the Manual or Autom 5.5.1.1 Operation of the Manual override lever.
+This 5.5.1.2 Operation of the firing pin cam action.
+Simila the lever is operated.
+5.5.1.3 Firing Pin centre discharge hole clear.

-- 5.5.1 Visually inspect the Operation of the Automatic Mechanism for: - 5.5.1.1 Operation of the Manual override lever.
-This shall move easily and freely. - 5.5.1.2 Operation of the firing pin cam action.
-Similarly this shall be a smooth action when the lever is operated. - 5.5.1.3 Firing Pin centre discharge hole clear. - 5.5.1.4 Activation cord for frays and damage. - 5.5.1.5 Moulded body for cracks and damage.
-Special attention to be given to the areas around the operating lever/body connection pin. - 5.5.1.6 Check the Automatic plunger at the base of the unit when depressed moves the firing pin and that the plunger and the firing pin return to their original positions when released. - 5.5.1.7 Check that the indicator panels show red when the cylinder and automatic capsule are removed and show green when the cylinder and capsule are replaced.
+- 5.5.1.4 Activation cord for frays and damage. - 5.5.1.5 Moulded body for cracks and damage.
+Special attention to be given to the areas around the operating lever/body connection pin. - 5.5.1.6 Check the Automatic plunger (Automatic Head Only) at the base of the unit when depressed moves the firing pin and that the plunger and the firing pin return to their original positions when released.